preshy100/alx-low_level_programming/0x00-hello_world/README.md

-script that compiles a c file that does not link.
+script that compiles a c file but does not link.